esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 - Added "Rename/Move" feature to context menu

 ## TODO (maybe)
 - ?
-Is there a case where we need to limit files to 8.3 ?
-FAT16 maybe ?
-- ?
-If so, how can we query the fatType of the SDFS (FAT16 or FAT32)
+How can we query the fatType of the SDFS (FAT16 or FAT32) to limit filenames to 8.3 on FAT16 ?
 - ?
 Add a visible root node "/" (with no delete option) + add the FS type next to it, like <i>LittleFS</i>
 - ? move "Mkdir" and "MkFile" to context menu, with prompt like for Rename/Move
 - ? implement drag/drop for move + make "rename" only a local rename operation (no move)